-- 114. To obtain the information, the Commissioner can require the person to attend and provide information to the Commissioner or to produce documents in their possession or control that contain the information or that the Commissioner considers are likely to contain the information.32 - 115.
-Another way of describing this inquiry is a compulsory interview. - 116.
-The Commissioner could also apply to a District Court Judge to hold an inquiry for the purposes of obtaining the information.33 The Judge may: - summon a person who the Commissioner or another interested person requires to be examined; and - examine the person on oath in chambers regarding any matter relevant to the subject matter of the inquiry.
+115. To obtain the information, the Commissioner can require the person to attend and provide information to the Commissioner or to produce documents in their possession or control that contain the information or that the Commissioner considers are likely to contain the information.

-30 Section 143G(1).
+&lt;sup>31 Section 143G(1).

-31 Section 17H(10).
+&lt;sup>32 Section 17H(10).